What is Animal Neglect in Missouri?

 Overall, it is important to seek experienced counsel if you are faced with a animal abuse charge or you are trying to sue someone for abusing an animal.
 Animal neglect in Missouri is a serious crime that can bring hefty penalties.
 As discussed above, first time animal abusers will most likely receive a misdemeanor, which is still a serious crime.
 Repeat abusers or those who do really bad things to an animal can receive a felony charge.
 The incarceration times for either crimes can be serious.

 Making good choices about protecting and caring for animals can keep you from receiving a serious charge that could change your life.
 Knowing what the laws are concerning neglect in Missouri can help you avoid an animal cruelty charge.

-For additional information concerning animal neglect in Missouri or if you need representation, Contact Missouri Legal.
+For additional information concerning animal neglect in Missouri or if you need representation, Contact the criminal defense lawyers at Missouri Legal.